BSI-Business-Systems-Integration-AG/anagnostes/README.md

 ## Introduction
 Anagnostes is an [Eclipse Scout](http://www.eclipse.org/scout/) application that uses a convolutional neural network for human character recognition.
 As an example use case, the application analyzes handwritten numbers on a swiss payment slip.

-The neural network was implemented with the [Deeplearning4j](https://deeplearning4j.org/) framework and was parametrized like the [LeNet Mnist example](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/LenetMnistExample.java) of deeplearning4j.
-Since the Mnist data set contains mostly digits in a northern american writing style, we created an [own training and test set](https://github.com/kensanata/numbers) to better suite the digits used on a swiss payment slip.
+The neural network was implemented with the [Deeplearning4j](https://deeplearning4j.org/) framework and was parametrized like the [LeNet MNIST example](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/LenetMnistExample.java) of deeplearning4j.
+Since the MNIST data set contains mostly digits in a northern american writing style, we created an [own training and test set](https://github.com/kensanata/numbers) to better suite the digits used on a swiss payment slip.

 ![Screenshot](/doc/screenshot_02.png)
 ***Screenshot of Anagnostes:***